Newborn Screening Frequently Asked Questions

-The purpose of the Newborn Screening Program is to test all newborns in North Dakota for early signs of a number of treatable disorders (as mandated by the North Dakota Century Code, and the Agency Rules.
+The purpose of the Newborn Screening Program is to test all newborns in North Dakota for early signs of a number of rare, but treatable disorders (as mandated by the North Dakota Century Code, and the Agency Rules).

 Why is my baby tested?

 Testing helps to ensure that your baby will be as healthy as possible.
-A simple blood test provides important information about your baby's health that you or your doctor might not otherwise know.
+A simple blood test provides important information about your baby's health that you or your doctor might not otherwise know just by looking at them.
 The Newborn Screening Program identifies the few infants who may have one of the uncommon birth defects screened for in this program.
-With early diagnosis and medical treatment, complications from these serious conditions, such as mental retardation or even death, usually can be prevented.
+With early diagnosis and medical treatment, complications from these serious conditions, such as intellectual disabilities, brain damage or even death, usually can be prevented.

 How is my baby tested?

 All of the tests are performed on one tiny sample of blood obtained by pricking the baby's heel a few days after birth.
-The blood is allowed to dry on absorbent paper, which is sent for testing to a laboratory.
+The blood is allowed to dry on absorbent paper and then is sent to the laboratory for testing.

 What if my baby is not born in a hospital?

-It is very important that babies born outside of hospitals also be tested, preferably at about 48 hours after birth.
+It is very important that babies born outside of hospitals also be tested, preferably at 24 hours after birth.
 Parents should arrange with a doctor, hospital or midwife to have the screening done.

 What is the chance my baby has a disorder detectable by screening?